97bytes/Muki/documentation/UserGuide_en.md

 The service in the example uses the [Resteasy](http://www.jboss.org/resteasy/) implementation of JAX-RS and [Spring Framework](http://www.springsource.org/spring-framework) for inyecting dependencies.

 To run the demo: download the [Muki_demo.zip](https://github.com/97bytes/Muki/tree/master/example) file, unzip it and follow the instructions available in the **instructions_en.html** file.
-All the necessary libraries are included, so you can have the example up and running quickly.
+The demo includes all necessary libraries so you can have it up and running quickly.